We live in a society that still, despite many positive advances, expects different things from men and women.

 And they also are a false idea of what strong is.
 For example, it is not weak to reach out for support or admit you are in trouble or made a mistake.
-In fact it takes tremendous courage to do so, and is form of psychological strength.
+In fact, it takes tremendous courage to do so and is a form of psychological strength.

 Do not beat yourself up for not feeling able to leave your wife or partner.
 It's actually hard for any victim of domestic abuse to walk away.

 If you are being abused then you are also being psychologically manipulated.
 This is why you feel so exhausted and unable to think straight.
 You can even feel addicted to the very woman that is abusing you so that even though you know that she is hurting you, the idea of leaving your wife or partner can leave you feeling scared.
 None of this is your fault.

 You might also be terrified that if you leave your partner or wife will hurt your children, or your family pet that you love.
 So you stay because you don't know what else to do.